StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

     > **Note**
     >
-    > - An error occurs if you query Hive data in unsupported data types.
+    > An error occurs if you query Hive data in unsupported data types.
-    > - StarRocks only supports querying data of MAP and STRUCT types in Parquet or ORC data files.

 - You can use the [DESC](../../sql-reference/sql-statements/Utility/DESCRIBE.md) statement to view the schema of a Hive table in StarRocks 2.4 and later versions.